 FR clothing isn’t just for firemen who make a living working with fires.
 It can be an important piece of protective gear for anyone who works with, or around fire, chemicals or high levels of heat.
 Facilities should take a close look at the different fire risks that exist, and see where this type of protective clothing can be helpful.

 Types of FR Clothing

 There are many different types of FR clothing available to choose from.
-Anything from a full fire protection suit that resists both heat and fire to a normal outfit made of fire resistant materials (such as this FR Coat), it is important to find the right one.
+Anything from a full fire protection suit that resists both heat and fire to a normal outfit made of fire resistant materials, it is important to find the right one.
 According to SafetyCheckBox.com, the basic types of fire resistant clothing are:

 Facility Clothing Restrictions

 In addition to choosing clothing that is fire resistant and encouraging employees to wear it, many facilities will need to restrict the types of clothing people can wear.
 This is because some fabrics or materials can actually make fire or heat related injuries more likely.

 Polyester, for example, doesn’t just catch on fire when it is exposed to high temperatures.
 It will actually melt as it burns, causing the person wearing it to be in significant danger.
 Letting employees know of these types of risks, as well as requiring everyone to avoid wearing these types of things, is absolutely essential for proper fire safety in a facility.

 As with most things related to safety, the proper use of FR clothing will begin with proper training.
 Teaching employees how to identify different types of fire resistant clothing, as well as when they should each be worn is essential for a proper fire safety program.
 Some of the more protective clothing may even require training on how to properly wear it for maximum protection.